obonaventure/cnp3/book-2nd/protocols/bgp.rst

 .. [#fasrank] See http://as-rank.caida.org/ for an  analysis of the interconnections between domains based on measurements collected in the global Internet

-.. [#fbgploop] It is important to know that this concept has nothing to do with the loopback interfaces `127.0.0.1` and `::1` of an host.
-It is unfortunate that one router manufacturer decided to reuse the word loopback with this new meaning.

 .. [#fwish] Two routers that are attached to the same IXP only exchange packets when the owners of their domains have an economical incentive to exchange packets on this IXP.
 Usually, a router on an IXP is only able to exchange packets with a small fraction of the routers that are present on the same IXP.